DeclanChidlow/vale.rocks/src/posts/halo-my-thoughts.md

 <figure class="right">
 <img src="https://halo.wiki.gallery/images/2/2c/H2A_-_Regret.png" alt="The High Prophet of Regret, a alien with wrinkled and textured brownish skin, large black eyes, and a small mouth.
 He is wearing an elaborate gold and black helmet with curved horns on the sides.">
-<figcaption>The High Prophet of Regret sitting on his throne in Halo 2: Anniversary's graphics.</figcaption>
+<figcaption>The High Prophet of Regret sitting on his throne in a Halo 2: Anniversary cutscene.</figcaption>
 </figure>

 That said, the original graphics don't slouch either.
 While there are some slight regressions thanks to a pivot in lighting tech mid-development, models are much more detailed, meaning the game takes on a less stylised, more 'realistic' approach.